 LUT, otherwise known as Lookup Table, is a term used by experts to define a predetermined series of numbers that acts as a shortcut for a particular computation.
-When it comes to color grading, using a LUT can help make it easier for you to change color input value to your final footage.
+When it comes to color grading, using a LUT can help make it easier for you to change the color input value to your final footage.

 To know what LUT is all about, let’s take a closer look at its basics, variance, as well as a few examples.
 We’ll also discuss how to use LUTs in your projects and how you can use it to your advantage.